-That there are almost always multiple ways to solve a single problem, or achieve any specific functionality.
-On the outside I think programming can seem like a very prescriptive, direct, binary kind of job.
+That there are almost always multiple ways to solve a single problem, or achieve any specific functionality using programming languages.
+On the outside, I think programming can seem like a very prescriptive, direct, binary kind of job skill.
 But there’s actually a lot of creativity and ingenuity involved.

 Pretend a website is a car.
-There are a lot of things inside of a car that help it run – make it speed up, slow down, even keep on the lights.
-All of these things you can’t really see – but are really important – that’s the back-end.
+There are a lot of things inside of a car that help it run, make it speed up, slow down, keep its lights on—all of these things you can’t really see but are really important.
+That’s what back-end development services are about.

 But then there are items that you directly use in the car to make it go: your gas and brake pedals, the steering wheel.
 There are also many things on that car that make it fun to drive and cool to look at: a racing stripe, a slick leather interior.
-All the stuff you can directly touch, see or hear?
-That’s the front end.
+All the stuff you can directly touch, see, or hear?
+That’s front end development.

-6. What are some of your favorite books, links, resources, for someone interested in getting started in front-end web development?
+6. What resources—a favorite book, podcast, platform, etc.—would you recommend for someone interested in getting started in front-end web development?

 - A Book Apart series, especially the books on HTML5 (Jeremy Keith) and CSS3 (Dan Cederholm).
 Great primers and reference material.

-- A List Apart is a bi-weekly web journal that I’d consider required reading for any web developer, newbie or experienced.
+- A List Apart is a bi-weekly web journal that I’d consider required reading for developers everywhere, whether they’re new or have vast experience.

 - Smashing Magazine is a pretty classic web resource.

 - Hacker News is a consistent source of news articles and discussion.

-For any developers who also design, I regularly read:
+For any web developers who also design, I regularly read:

 - Beautiful Pixels for design, user interface, and user experience trends in mobile and web apps.

 - Sidebar is a new link blog where I discover a lot of design related gems.

 Finally for the audio-inclined:

 - Shop Talk is a web design and development podcast hosted by CSS whiz Chris Coyier.

 7. Any advice for an aspiring front end web developer?